 Can’t forget the wine!
 Charcuterie boards pair well with a Pinot Noir or Pinot Grigio to keep it light and balanced.

 Going to make your own charcuterie board?
 We want to see!
-Send us some pictures of your creations!
+Send us some pictures of your creations and tag us on social media!

 From Our Family To Yours